Charles LoefflerAssociate Professor of Criminology

 Philadelphia, PA 19104-6286

 My research examines measurement problems in criminology.
 Much of this work is focused on estimating the life-course consequences of contact with the criminal justice system.
-These consequences can include changes to the likelihood of employment, criminal recidivism, and mortality.
-I also work on developing measurement tools for difficult-to-observe crime-related phenomena, such as illegal firearm use among community-supervised correctional populations or wrongful convictions among prisoners.
-In addition, I intermittently study spatiotemporal crime patterns.
+These consequences can include changes to the likelihood of employment and future involvement with the criminal justice system.
+I also work on developing measurement tools for the study of wrongful convictions, imprisonment effects, and gun violence.